 From 2006 till 2009 I was attending my Master Course in Audiovisual Communication and Languages at the Sacred Hearth University in Milan.
 But that wasn’t enough to satisfy my appetite for photography.
 So I decided to enroll at Istituto Italiano di Fotografia to take a 2 years course while simultaneously studying to obtain my Master Degree, assisting other photographers, working as an event photographer for clubs, agencies and festivals.

 It was 2009 and I was near finishing my thesis in the linguistic analysis of Eastern and Western German television news during the fall of the Berlin wall.
 Having obtained a Degree with a Cum Laude final note and was eager to grow outside academics.

 Thanks to my curiosity and the vibrant network in Milan, I dug deeper into the photographic universe and found the photo editor position.
 I discovered its importance what it encompasses and began a course to become a photo editor with focus on photojournalism with the Italian magazine Internazionale at the LUISS Business School in Rome.

-Soon I found that the Italian market didn’t have a place (and still doesn’t) for newly graduated photo editors.
+Soon I found that the Italian market didn’t have a place for newly graduated photo editors.
 It was clear that I had to move to another Country to pursue the career that I was looking for and I moved to Berlin, the other big love of my life.

-Now it’s 2020 and during this incredible decade I worked internationally for very diverse companies and agencies a freelance and as an employee and I covered a wide range of seniority levels as:
+Now it’s 2023 and during these incredible 13 years I worked internationally for very diverse companies and agencies a freelance and as an employee and I covered a wide range of seniority.